rafaellopesdesa/NtupleTools/AutoTuple/README.md

 Note: In principle, you can write scripts that call twiki.py and even feed the password in.
 Be VERY careful with these, it's easy to overwrite the twiki.

+###Developing the AutoTupler
+  *When changing campaigns, you should only ever have to change the following:*
+  - The JEC files should be kept here: /nfs-7/userdata/JECs
+  - copy.sh needs updated with where you want the files to go
+  - makeCrab3Files.sh needs updated with the JEC file name
+  - setup.sh needs the correct CMSSW release
+  - twiki.py needs the correct twiki to read from
+  - the config file (in the NtupleMaker itself) needs told which JEC file to use

 ###AutoTupler development -- to do list:
-  - none!!
+  - Reduce the above list to one file!

 ###AutoTupler -- (far) Future Development (good projects for undergrads, etc.)
   - Add line-by-line global/CMS3 tags
-  - Print a document for each sample containing the absolute path of the MINAODSIM file for each job, so we can manually run on the job if it fails repeatedly
+  - Print a document for each sample containing the absolute path of the MINAODSIM file for each job, so we can manually run on the job if it fails repeatedly.
+There's no (good) way to predict in advance the MINIAOD file, so have to check the logs :-(
   - Integrate twiki.py into this (carefully)
   - Consider more efficient ways to do the checking (ex: if nEventsInUnmerged != nEventsFromDAS, don't bother post-processing)